-The qualifications for joining are simple: Participating adults must be Christians who attend worship regularly as health permits (Hebrews 10:25), actively follow the teachings of the New Testament in its entirety and embrace the CHM Statements of Beliefs.
+The qualifications for joining are simple: Participating adults must be Christians who live a lifestyle consistent with CHM's Statements of Beliefs, attend worship regularly as health permits (Hebrews 10:25), and actively follow the teachings of the New Testament in its entirety.

-That’s right: There are no restrictions based on age, weight, geographic location or health history.
+That’s right: There are no restrictions for membership based on age, weight, geographic location or health history.
+Entering into our 40th year of ministry, CHM has served Christians in all 50 states and around the world.

 CHM members follow biblical principles with respect to the use of alcohol and abstain from practices inconsistent with a biblical lifestyle, including (but not limited to) illegal drugs, tobacco, nicotine, any smoking device (including but not limited to cigarettes, cigars, pipes, herbal cigarettes, e-cigarettes, vape pens, etc.), and sexual immorality (as defined in the Scriptures and expressed in CHM's Statements of Beliefs).

-Missionaries: Missionaries are welcome to join CHM and participate in the blessing of sharing fellow believers’ healthcare costs.
+Missionaries: Missionaries and members serving abroad are welcome to join CHM and participate in the blessing of sharing fellow believers’ healthcare costs.
 All members must have a U.S. mailing address to receive sharing funds.
 See the CHM Guidelines for more information.

 Groups: Christian Healthcare Ministries (CHM) has hundreds of participating groups—all of which are Christian organizations with an all-Christian staff.
 Furthermore, all group members meet other CHM membership requirements.